mohammedbouzar/100-days-of-code/r1-log.md

 - Enhanced user experience with smooth sign-in/sign-up flows and session management.
 - It forced me to think about user flow, security, and session handling — a great exercise in problem-solving and backend logic.
 - Super happy with today's progress!

+### R1D12
+- I completed the refactoring of the MediaKit project and migrated the entire backend to Next.js, making it a truly fullstack app! 🎉